-- A minimum of 120 semester hours including 36 hours of 3000 and 4000 level upper-division credit approved courses are required for a baccalaureate degree except for Interdisciplinary Studies majors who are required 45 hours.
+- A minimum of 120 semester hours including 36 hours of 3000 and 4000 level upper-division credit approved courses are required for a baccalaureate degree.
 Not more than 60 semester hours may be earned by correspondence, workshop or extension, or by a combination of these and special examination.
 Not more than 12 semester hours in music ensembles, Physical Education 1010-1990, and Military Science activity courses may be counted toward graduation.
 (Not more than 12 semester hours of credit in activity courses may be counted toward the Bachelor’s degree requirement.)
 A student transferring credit from a two-year institution must complete a minimum of 50 semester hours at a four-year institution.

 - All courses required for the major must be passed with at least a “D” on the final attempt if the student does not withdraw from the course.